-From v7.6 the fallback page is displayed when all Real Servers are unavailable AND when all servers are taken offline via the WUI.
-The page can be hosted on the load balancer or on an external server.
-From v7.6.3 it can also be configured to be a Layer 7 VIP.
+The fallback page is displayed when all Real Servers are unavailable and when all servers are taken offline via the WUI.
+The fallback page can be hosted on the load balancer or on an external server.
+It can also be configured to be a Layer 7 VIP.
 Set the Fallback Server option of the VIP accordingly.